charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 -   Your Juju client and controller/models are running the same, stable version of Juju (see the [Juju docs][juju-controller-upgrade]).
 -   You read the [Upgrade notes][notes] to see if any caveats apply to the versions you are upgrading to/from.
 -   You read the [Release notes][release-notes] for the version you are upgrading to, which will alert you to any important changes to the operation of your cluster.
--   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.27.md#deprecation) for details of deprecation notices and API changes for Kubernetes 1.27 which may impact your workloads.
+-   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.29.md#deprecation) for details of deprecation notices and API changes for Kubernetes 1.29 which may impact your workloads.

-It is also important to understand that **Charmed Kubernetes** will only upgrade and if necessary migrate, components relating specifically to elements of Kubernetes installed and configured as part of Charmed Kubernetes.
+It is also important to understand that **Charmed Kubernetes** will only upgrade, and migrate if necessary, components relating specifically to elements of Kubernetes installed and configured as part of Charmed Kubernetes.
 This may not include any customised configuration of Kubernetes, or user generated objects (e.g. storage classes) or deployments which rely on